THE HAYLETT NUCLEAR FUSION PROJECT

 Fusion was successfully demonstrated for the first time by Alex & Ben on July 22, 2007!
 The Deuterium used was obtained from the electrolysis of heavy water – believed to be the first time that this source has been used successfully by an amateur.

-Alex is currently a high school student, and his father Ben is an avionics instructor.
+At the time, Alex was a high school student, and his father Ben was an avionics instructor.
 Both live in Calgary, Alberta, Canada.

 They are believed to be the 23rd amateur individual or team to achieve fusion, and the first in Western Canada.